irbizzelus/random-noncode-stuff/Gilza txts/Perks.md

 Copycat and Hacker in vanilla are both just straight upgrades to this deck, so to compensate, this deck is now slightly more effective in it's own playstyle.
 Dodge buffs might be extremely small, but do consider that new options in the artful dodger skill sub-tree are also indirectly buffing this deck.
 Additionally, AP chance can now work well with both new Surefire and Silencer AP skills, instead of being a joke of a bonus.

 ### Build(s) to try
-Barebone skills - Use bullseye to armor gate whenever your armor breaks.
+Barebone skills - Use "Bullseye" to armor gate whenever your armor breaks.
 You can use First Aid Kits if you want to rely on your health as well, but rogue is not exactly build for health.
 Additional dodge skills are welcome.

 Build 1 - Run and Gun https://pd2builder.netlify.app/?s=09001000810-6j0-4R5O1G0100&p=3&a=0&t=b&d=3
 Ultimate speed build.
-90% of the time you will be running, to gain extra 10% dodge, and hip firing with your akimbo smg's to deal damage and armor gate with bullseye.
+90% of the time you will be running, to gain extra 10% dodge, and hip firing with your akimbo smg's to deal damage and armor gate with "Bullseye".
 Use silenced weapons to gain 90% total body armor AP chance, since hipfiring akimbos are not exactly known for their accuracy.
-Botomless pockets and crits will allow you to gain enough damage to avoid running out of ammo, even if your headshot accuracy overall is low.
-You can also move some skills around to replace unseen strike for body expertise, for more reliable bodyshot damage, but this is up to you.
+"Botomless Pockets" and crits will allow you to gain enough damage to avoid running out of ammo, even if your headshot accuracy overall is low.
+You can also move some skills around to replace "Unseen Strike" for "Body Expertise", for more reliable bodyshot damage, but this is up to you.
 Weapons to use:
 Use any akimbo SMG's of your choice, and a high accuracy secondary of your choice.
 You can use a secondary with shield AP along with accuracy, but due to your high mobility, you should not have any troubles while flanking shields.
 Use any melee of your choice, 20-25 damage class will most likely fit the best.
 You can replace your throwable for Ace of Spades as well, since they deal solid damage with crits.
 Keep total detection <25.